PlanQK/AnomalyDetectionWithGANs/README.md

     enc_loss_weight: 1 weight of the encoding generator loss
     validation_interval: how often the performance of the GAN is checked against the validation set and the optimal anomaly threshold is determined
     validation_samples: 100 number of validation samples used (e.g. if 100, then 100 normal and 100 unnormal samples will be used)
-    classifier: set of weights obtained from the training process (only necessary for testing)
-	auto_encoder_weights: weights of hte auto-encoder
-	auto_decoder_weights: weights of the auto-decoder
-	encoder_weights: weights of the encoder
-	discriminator_weights: weights of the discriminator
 ```
 Some of the parameters change the network size and therefore must have identical values in both the training step and the prediction step.
 It is thus highly recommended, to keep the parameter set identical between training and prediction.